 I said to the almond tree, ‘Sister, speak to me of God’, and the almond tree blossomed. – Nikos Kazantzakis

 Xylella fastidiosa.
 It sounds a bit like a spell cast by Harry Potter.
-But this term carries no magic except, perhaps, the dark variety.
+But this term carries no magic, except perhaps of the dark variety.

-You see, Xylella fastidiosa is a deadly bacterial disease spread by insects, namely the spittlebug.
-This currently has no cure.
-This disease is slowly decimating almond, olive, other fruit trees and grape vines all over Europe.
-And Mallorca has been battling it for more than a decade, though the first cases weren’t formally recognized as such until 2016.
+You see, Xylella fastidiosa is a deadly bacterial disease spread by insects, namely the spittlebug, that currently has no cure.
+It is slowly decimating almond, olive and other fruit trees and grape vines all over Europe, and Mallorca has been battling it for more than a decade, though the first cases weren’t formally recognized as such until 2016.

 The Situation #

 Since the infection hit the island over a decade ago, an estimated 150,000 Mallorcan almond trees have succumbed according to scientist Eduardo Moralejo, who has been following the path of the disease since 2010.
-With this estimate in mind, Moralejo's conservative guess is that somewhere between 800,000 and 950,000 trees are affected.
-That’s 70% are currently infected, though official numbers come in at a significantly lower 50%.
+With this estimate in mind, his conservative guess is that somewhere between 800,000 and 950,000 trees, that’s 70%, are currently infected, though official numbers come in at a significantly lower 50%.

-It has been assumed the disease was brought from Italy in 2010.
-But Moralejo’s research, which was presented to the Mediterranean Institute for Advanced Studies, shows this strain came from California so therefore may have been here longer than a decade.
-No one knows for certain.
+It has been assumed the disease was brought from Italy in 2010, but Moralejo’s research, which was presented to the Mediterranean Institute for Advanced Studies, shows this strain came from California, so therefore may have been here longer than a decade, though it is not known for certain.

-What this translates to is that producers have lost crops at a rate of roughly 1,000 hectares every year.
-The only governmental response producers have received is this is a pathogen with no cure.
-The current EU protocol states that it is necessary to destroy infected trees and the surrounding vegetation for 100 metres around the infected trees, a practice that Joan Simonet, Professor of Agricultural Engineering at the University of the Balearic Islands, says is completely ineffectual as it doesn’t act on understory plants who can harbour and transmit the bacterium.
+What this translates to is that producers have lost crops at a rate of roughly 1,000 hectares every year, and the only governmental response they have received is that it is a pathogen with no cure, and that current EU protocol states that it is necessary to destroy infected trees and the surrounding vegetation for 100 metres around it, a practice that Joan Simonet, Professor of Agricultural Engineering at the University of the Balearic Islands, says is completely ineffectual as it doesn’t act on understory plants who can harbour and transmit the bacterium.

 So far, the Balearic Islands have pinpointed five different strains of the bacterium.
 This is slightly alarming, as Italy, who is also battling the disease and is 100 times the size, has only documented one strain.